A frequently asked question by anglers both experienced and those new to the trolling scene is what copper line to use?

 Many fishermen have only small inline planer boards as well, and the 32lb copper barely pulls them back.
 This is particularly nice when you want to have a nice wide spread rather than dragging heavier copper behind rather than outside of the boat.

 Heavier copper with a larger diameter and greater "drag" can create a rising effect in certain current situations and this is where we find 32lb and 45lb fishing very close to on another.
-In most other situations, 60lb copper gets the job done and gets your gear down deep into the current and below the current where target species may be laying low.

-Either way, all three catch fish.
+Either way, copper catch fish.
 It is not important to know exactly where these line types and segments are fishing, the only thing that matters is that they are catching fish and you can put them right back out there and not worry about an exact number on a line counter or lead length from weight or diving planer.